 The Pleasant Valley Ecumenical Food Pantry is currently open every Wednesday from 6-7:30 p.m.
 Guests are welcome from anywhere in the Arlington school district...no proof of income required.
 Volunteers are welcome any time and so are donations of $ or nonperishable food!
 Contact Liz Whitman at 845-464-3903 for more information.
 On behalf of our guests and the entire Food Pantry committee, thank you all so much for your generosity & kindness!

-Episcopal Seniors Beginning March 26th, Episcopal Seniors is a program for 50+ addressing Well Being: physical, mental, spiritual, financial!
+Episcopal Seniors (On Hiatus for the first half of 2024) Episcopal Seniors is a program for 50+ addressing Well Being: physical, mental, spiritual, financial!
 This program was organized by one of our wardens, Rita Carver and David McNary of St. Margaret's, Staatsburg, NY and funded through an Episcopal Church grant.
 Please visit the website here: http://www.episcopalseniors.org/

 Rural and Migrant Ministry We collect school supplies annually to be distributed to campers for RMM’s summer camp.
 Each camper gets a backpack ﬁlled with many school supplies to get them started on a successful school year.
 We also donate dozens of unwrapped Christmas gifts to the RMM gift store every year.
 Parents and guardians get access to the gifts at very reduced prices for their children- all within the context of a festive dinner celebrating the farmworkers and their families.
 Thanks to all who gave items, cash or time to organize and deliver the materials.